 - 1. The Program has published a searchable and downloadable list of pre-qualified eligible energy measures (EEMs).
 Measures on the EEM list can be financed without any additional approval.
 This includes any measure that qualifies for an IOU, REN or CCA program. - 2.
 Any measure approved by an IOU, REN, or CCA custom incentive program for the property within the last 24 months is eligible. - 3.
-For any measures that are not listed on the EEM list or tied to a custom incentive program, an Energy Professional can certify that the installation of the measure will result in energy savings compared to existing conditions.
+For larger or more complex projects, including those with any measures that are not listed on the EEM list or tied to a custom incentive program, an Energy Professional can certify that the installation of the measure will result in energy savings or reduced greenhouse gas emissions compared to existing conditions.
 For GoGreen Business, an eligible Energy Professional is a California licensed Professional Engineer (PE) or an Association of Energy Engineers Certified Energy Manager (CEM).